a6srivastava/cse15l-lab-reports/lab5/lab5rep5.md

 $ less ~/newdir/lab7/ListExamples.java
 ```
 ![hello world](5ss2.png)
+- command above shows that a window of text pops up

 ###using less on a file that doesnt exist
 ```
 $ less boogie.txt
 ```
 ![hello world](5ss3.png)
+- if used on a file that doesnt exist the command will return  "No such file or directory"

 ###using less with -f
 ```